JordiMoralesCasas/WebPhishing-APC/README.md

 ## Models that will be explored
 [comment]: <> (Durant aquesta pràctica hem realitzat diferents experiments.)
-So far I have used two different algorithms for the analysis:
+Two different machine learning algorithms have been used for the analysis:

 - A logistic regression model implemented with PyTorch